7 Ways to Keep Your Sex Life Alive After Menopause

 Tip #2: Communicate with your partner

 If you’re partnered up, be open with them about what’s going on with your sex drive and your vagina.
 Communication is key when it comes to intimacy, and talking about your desires is healthy.
-Maybe you can brainstorm ways to make sex more comfortable together, or just schedule personal time together that may lead to sexual activity, or it may not.
+Maybe you can brainstorm ways to make sex more comfortable together or just schedule personal time together that may (or may not) lead to sexual activity but will build intimacy.

 Tip #3: Focus on foreplay to get in the mood for sex